dankamongmen/libnetstack/README.md

 A `struct netstack` must first be created using `netstack_create()`.
-This accepts a `netstack_opts` structure for configuration, including specification of callbacks.
-On failure, `NULL` is returned.
+This accepts a `netstack_opts` structure for configuration, including specification of callbacks. `NULL` is returned on failure.
 A program may have an many netstacks as it likes, though I don't personally see much point in more than one in a process.
 This does not require any special privileges.